akeneo/php-coupling-detector/README.md

 The "where to put my code rule" is harder to follow and review, that's why there is an attempt to provide commands to automatically check coupling violations.

-From Akeneo PIM 1.1 we've also introduced Akeneo namespace to extract business code re-useable for other projects.
+From Akeneo PIM 1.3, we've also introduced Akeneo namespace to extract several piece of code re-useable for other projects.

+So basic rules are the following,
+ - Akeneo/Component: should never use a Bundle, never use the namespace Pim, never use the namespace PimEnterprise
+ - Akeneo/Bundle: should never use the namespace Pim, never use the namespace PimEnterprise
+ - Pim/Component: should never use a Bundle, never use the namespace PimEnterprise
+ - Pim/Bundle: should never use the namespace PimEnterprise
+ - PimEnterprise/Component: should never use a Bundle